Insurance highlighted on paper

 A fancy way of saying: “We won’t turn around and blame you.”

-It prevents your vendor’s insurer from suing you to recover costs after paying out a claim.
+It prevents your vendor’s insurance carrier from suing you to recover costs after paying out a covered event or insurance claim.

 Scenario: A subcontractor’s worker is injured.
-Their insurer pays.
-Without a waiver, the insurer might try to recover costs from you.
+Their insurer pays the medical expenses.
+Without a waiver, the insurer might try to recover those costs from you.
 With it?
 Case closed.

 4. Primary & Noncontributory

-When two policies overlap, this clause clarifies whose pays first.
+When two policies overlap, this clause clarifies whose pays first and whose is secondary.

-Why it matters: Without it, your policy might get pulled into claims that aren’t your fault — affecting your premiums and future coverage.
+Why it matters: Without it, your own property insurance or liability coverage might get pulled into claims that aren’t your fault, affecting your premiums and future insurance coverage.

-Always confirm this language is in the endorsement itself, not assumed.
+Always confirm this language is in the endorsement itself, not just assumed on the COI.

 5. General Liability Insurance

-The bread-and-butter coverage.
-It handles: bodily injury, property damage, and personal injury.
+The bread-and-butter insurance coverage for most projects.
+It handles bodily injury, property damage, and personal injury.

 Scenario: A painter drops a bucket on hardwood floors.
-General Liability pays for repairs.
+Commercial general liability pays for repairs to the insured property.

 Quick Check: